data-intelligence-for-health-lab/python-starter/README.md

 ## Structure

-`/module` This folder shoul contain a single module.
+`/module` This folder should contain a single module.
 You can have multiple modules in this project.
 Feel free to rename it to whichever module name you like.

 `/tests` This is where your tests will live.

-`LICENSE` This file contains the license, by default its closed.
-To use an opensource license when the project is public, use the MIT License.
+`LICENSE` This file contains the license, by default its a closed license.

 `.gitignore` Use this file to IGNORE any files that are sensitive and you don't want to commit to the repo (patient data, passwords and so on).

-You can ignore induvidual files like `secrets.env`
+You can ignore individual files like `secrets.env`

 You can ignore folders like `/data`